JetBrains-Research/file-importance/README.md

 ## How to run
 ### Requirements
--Any type of unix shell
+- Any type of unix shell
--JDK 11
+- JDK 11
--Python 3 (Suggested python 3.10)
+- Python 3 (Suggested python 3.10)

 ### How to launch
 1. Clone a java project somewhere in your machine (It is suggested to keep it out of this project folders)